testsigmahq/testsigma-docs/src/pages/docs/api/upload-and-update-test-data-profile.md

 ---
 title: "Upload and update test data profile"
 page_title: "Upload/update test data profile via API in Testsigma"
-metadesc: "REST API endpoints used for uploading the Apps and Attachments in Testsigma"
+metadesc: "This article discusses in detail on REST API endpoints used for uploading the Apps and Attachments for test data profile in Testsigma Application."
 noindex: false
 order: 21.6
 page_id: "Upload test data profile using API"